 Taking it to the Next Level

+The resources linked in the text above are just an overview of the hundreds of documents and reports focusing on progressive transportation policy in the ProGov21 library.
 You can find more resources from the following organizations on Progov21 to help build out local transportation policies:

 - The Mayors Innovation Project has resources around how to reduce carbon emissions through transportation policies, parking, and bike infrastructure.

 - Strong Towns: is an international North American movement centered around improving communities using bottom-up methods.
 Strong Towns empowers community members to influence policy around transportation and commercial infrastructure.